-TrustFactory CAs shall begin investigating Certificate Problem Reports within twenty-four (24) hours of receipt of the report and provide a preliminary report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.
+TrustFactory operations will begin investigating Certificate Problem Reports within twenty-four (24) hours of receipt of the report and provide a preliminary report on its findings to the entity who filed the Certificate Problem Report.

-After reviewing the facts and circumstances, the TrustFactory CA will work with the Subscriber and any entity reporting the Certificate Problem Report or other revocation-related notice to establish whether or not the certificate will be revoked, and if so, a date which the CA will revoke the certificate.
-The period from receipt of the Certificate Problem Report or revocation-related notice to published revocation will not exceed the time frames stipulated in the relevant CA CPS document.
-The date selected for revocation considers the following criteria:
+After reviewing the facts and circumstances, the TrustFactory CA operations team will work with the entity reporting the Certificate Problem Report or other revocation-related notice to establish whether or not the certificate will be revoked, and if so, a date which the CA will revoke the certificate.
+The period from receipt of the Certificate Problem Report or revocation-related notice to published revocation will not exceed the time frames stipulated in Section 4.9.1.

+The date selected for revocation will consider the following criteria: